gizmecano/grav-theme-hereditor/README.md

 ### Manual update

-Manually updating _Hereditor_ is pretty simple:
+Manually updating the _Hereditor_ theme is pretty simple:

 - Delete the `your/site/user/themes/hereditor` directory
 - Download the new version of the _Hereditor_ theme from <!--either--> [GitHub](https://github.com/gizmecano/grav-theme-hereditor/)<!-- or [GetGrav.org](https://getgrav.org/downloads/themes)-->